 Myth #5 – There’s Nothing I Can Do About My Discomfort Before and After Pregnancy

 False.
 There is absolutely something you can do!
-Our therapists at Spooner treat patients frequently for aches and pains and even preventative measures during pregnancy and more importantly, during postpartum period.
-Your body experiences so many changes pre and post baby, but no one should have to live in discomfort.
+Our therapists at Spooner treat patients frequently for aches and pains and even preventative measures during pregnancy and, more importantly, during the postpartum period.
+Your body experiences so many changes pre and post-baby, but no one should have to live in discomfort.

-Learn more about Women’s Health at Spooner Physical Therapy.
-Ready to schedule an appointment?
-Click Here to schedule an appointment or complimentary movement screen with a Spooner physical therapist at one of our locations throughout the valley.
+Learn more about Pelvic Health at Spooner.
+Schedule an appointment or complimentary movement screen to schedule an appointment or complimentary movement screen with a Spooner physical therapist at one of our locations throughout the Valley.

 References: